Yingzhen-ietf/BGP-QUIC/BoQ.md

 Once the per-AFI/SAFI function channel has reached the Established state, it may send BGP Update messages to the remote BGP over QUIC speaker.

-A single functional channel for an AFI/SAFI pair results in asymmetric route advertisements.
-Both BGP speakers can create each a functional channel to implement symmetric route advertisements.
+A single function channel for an AFI/SAFI pair results in asymmetric route advertisements.
+Both BGP speakers can create each a function channel to implement symmetric route advertisements.

-Each functional channel is created independently, to naturally support multi-channel BGP.
-The neighbor state machines are decoupled, in case of error it is possible to reset only one functional channel (one direction of the symmetric route exchange).
+Each function channel is created independently, to naturally support multi-channel BGP.
+The neighbor state machines are decoupled, in case of error it is possible to reset only one function channel (one direction of the symmetric route exchange).
+If one function channel is blocked for some reasome, other channels can still progress and operate.